St. Michael's Church, Charleston

 Notably, Saint Michael's features a two-story portico with Tuscan columns, a pioneering architectural feature in colonial America.
 Adorning the north wall is a sizable stained glass window donated in 1898, showcasing a rendition of "Easter Morning".
 Composed of approximately 1,800 to 2,000 individual pieces, this masterpiece was crafted by artist and designer Louis Lederlie for Tiffany Studios.
 Additionally, the church tower houses a clock that chimes the hours and quarters, along with eight remarkable change-ringing bells, one of only four such sets in the Charleston area.
 These bells were initially cast in 1764 and later recast in 1866, both times in London.

-The structure has, for the most part, remained remarkably intact over the centuries, aside from the addition of a sacristy in 1883; nevertheless, it has endured significant repairs due a series of natural and man-made disasters.
+The building has, for the most part, remained remarkably intact over the centuries, aside from the addition of a sacristy in 1883; nevertheless, it has endured significant repairs due to a series of natural and man-made disasters.
 In the earthquake of 1886, the steeple tower sank by 8 inches, resulting in several cracks throughout the church.
 Further damage was inflicted by a tornado in 1935 and Hurricane Hugo in 1989.
 During both the American Revolution and the Civil War, the spire was painted black to reduce its visibility as a target for enemy gunners.

 A historical highlight includes President George Washington's visit to Charleston in 1791 when he attended a service at Saint Michael's, occupying the Governor's Pew, which is commemorated with a small plaque.
 The churchyard serves as the final resting place for several distinguished members of the congregation, including General Charles Cotesworth Pinckney, a Revolutionary War hero and signer of the Constitution, as well as John Rutledge, a signer of the Constitution and member of the U.S. Supreme Court.